 Although most Aussies own washing machines and clothes dryers, they’re not considered an easy item to move.
-For one thing they’re heavy and bulky and for another, they don’t come with castors for easy moving.
-For this reason they need to be prepared carefully, and require specialist removal equipment and handling to get them safely to their new destination.
+For one thing, they’re heavy and bulky and for another, they don’t come with casters for easy moving.
+For this reason, they need to be prepared carefully, and require specialist removal equipment and handling to get them safely to their new destination.

 Whatever type of washing machine you’ve got it’s important to have it ready before the removalist truck arrives.
 We’d suggest starting a couple of weeks before your removal date as that will give you time to a) locate your owner’s manual and b) order any parts you may need prior to removal.

 While we’re on the subject of owner’s manuals, the first thing to do is to take a look and read the recommendations of the manufacturer for moving your machine.
 If you can’t find the owner’s manual then try doing a Google search by typing the brand name and model followed by “owners manual.”
 If that doesn’t work you may be able to find a local appliance repair company that can order you a copy.
 Unless your manual says otherwise these are the next steps to take: